SumoLogic/sumologic-documentation/docs/send-data/sources/installed-collectors/docker-sources.md

    * **Time Zone**.
 Default is “Use time zone from log file”.
    * **Timestamp Format**.
 Default is “Automatically detect the format”.
    * **Encoding**.
 Default is “UTF-8”.
    * **Enable Multiline Processing.** The **Detect messages spanning multiple lines** option is checked by default.
-See [Collecting Multiline Logs](../reference-information/collect-multiline-logs.mdfor details on multiline processing and its options.
+See [Collecting Multiline Logs](../reference-information/collect-multiline-logs.md) for details on multiline processing and its options.

      * **Infer Boundaries**.
 This option is checked by default.
      * **Boundary Regex**.
 If multiple processing is enabled, and **Infer Boundaries** is disabled, enter a regular expression for message boundaries.